CodeProb/CodeProb/CONTRIBUTING.md

 3. **Update** `contributor-config.json` with the generated entry
 4. **Submit** a Pull Request

+### 4. Creating a Profile
+Contributors can create a professional profile page to showcase their work.

+1. Open the **Writer Interface** (`writer.html`).
+2. Switch to the **Profile** tab.
+3. Fill in your details (Username, Display Name, Bio, etc.).
+4. Click **Export HTML**.
+You will download an `index.html` file and see a JSON snippet.
+5.  **In your forked repository:**
+    *   Create a new folder in `profiles/` matching your chosen username (e.g., `profiles/john-doe/`).
+    *   Place the exported `index.html` inside that folder.
+    *   Open `profiles.json` (in the root directory) and add your JSON snippet to the `profiles` array.
+6. Submit a Pull Request.

+Once merged, your profile will be at `https://codeprob.github.io/profiles/john-doe/` and your name on articles/problems will automatically link to it.

 ## 📝 Content Guidelines

 ### Problems (CodingBat Style)